macdonst/enhance-workshop-codemash/docs/module03-custom-elements.md

 Congratulations!
 We are not done.

 But we are getting closer.
-Next we need to add some data to our resumé.
+Next we need to add some data to our Résumé.
 And generally smarten up some of these components.

 In the next module we will talk about API routes and how we can pass data around in a few different ways.